chef/chef-web-docs/chef_master/source/windows.rst

 ``cwd``
    **Ruby Type:** String

-   The current working directory from which a command is run.
+   The current working directory from which the command will be run.

 ``flags``
    **Ruby Type:** String